Melissa Schuman

-Melissa Amber Schuman (born August 21, 1984) is an American singer and actress best known for her role in the all-girl teen band Dream and their platinum hit "He Loves U Not".
+Melissa Amber Schuman (born August 21, 1984) is an American singer and actress best known for being a member of the American girl group Dream and their platinum hit "He Loves U Not".

-Schuman has gained some success in acting with appearances in movies, including Love Don't Cost a Thing, The Hollow and Silent Scream.
-Schuman appeared on The Tonight Show with Jay Leno and hosted TRL.
+Schuman gained some success in acting with appearances in movies, including Love Don't Cost a Thing, The Hollow and Silent Scream.
+Schuman has appeared on The Tonight Show with Jay Leno and hosted TRL.

 Career

 In 2002, after Schuman announced she was leaving Dream to focus on her acting career and a solo album, she appeared in Love Don't Cost a Thing and The Hollow, and starred in Silent Scream.
 She recorded a song with The Hollow costar Nick Carter called "There for Me" in 2004.

-She had plans to release her first single "Don't" but the single and solo album were scrapped.
-As of November 16, 2010, the unreleased single "Don't" was released to iTunes.
+She had plans to release her first single "Don't" but the single and solo album were scrapped, however on November 16, 2010, the single was released to iTunes.

-On November 15, 2010, Schuman's unreleased solo album Stereotyped was released to iTunes.
+On November 15, 2010, Schuman's previously unreleased solo album Stereotyped was released to iTunes.